 Share-Based Compensation: The fair value of restricted stock awards is determined based upon the closing market price of the Company's common stock on the date of grant, adjusted for the present value of dividends which are not payable with respect to unvested restricted stock units ("RSUs").
 The RSUs generally vest over a specified time beginning on the grant date.
-RSUs granted in 2022 follow a three-year ratable vesting schedule with one-third of the grants vesting each year.
+RSUs granted in 2023 and 2022 follow a three-year ratable vesting schedule with one-third of the grants vesting each year.
 RSUs awarded in 2021 vest at the end of a three-year period following the date of grant.
-RSUs awarded in 2018 through 2020 vest at the end of a four-year period following the date of grant and RSUs awarded prior to 2018 vest at the end of a five-year period following the date of the grant.
+RSUs awarded in 2018 through 2020 vest at the end of a four-year period following the date of grant.
 Awards granted to non-employee directors typically vest at the end of a one-year period, subject to accelerated vesting due to death, disability, retirement, or change-in-control provisions.
 When RSUs become vested, the Company issues new shares in settlement of the RSU award.
 The Company recognizes the income tax benefits of dividends on share-based payment awards as income tax expense or benefit in the consolidated statements of operations when awards vest or are settled.